Majdal Anjar: History

+In the 2nd century BCE, the Itureans, an Arab tribe from modern-day Jordan, settled in the southern Bekaa Valley and established the city of Chalkis.
+Following the Roman conquest of the region, Emperor Claudius granted the area to Herod of Chalkis, a great-grandson of Herod the Great, who ruled from 41 to 48 CE.
+It is likely that Herod of Chalkis constructed the temple now visible at Majdel Anjar, located about three kilometers southwest of the more prominent ruins of the Umayyad city of Anjar.
+The site controlled a key route to Damascus.
+The Abbasids later dismantled the temple, converting it into a fortress.

-The town contains an old mosque called "Omar bin al-Khattab," built by Walid bin Abdul Malik bin Marwan.
-Majdal Anjar is famous by its ancient cathedral, called today "the castle" and located on the flat plateau called "Al Hosen".
+Inside the town there is a mosque called "Omar bin al-Khattab," built by Walid bin Abdul Malik bin Marwan.

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the temple at Majdal Anjar to safeguard it from damage.

 Archaeology

-Majdel Anjar I is a very large site, 1.5 km northwest of the village where Jesuit archaeologist, Auguste Bergy found numerous flint tools that dated to various periods.
+Majdel Anjar I is a large site, 1.5 km northwest of the village where Jesuit archaeologist, Auguste Bergy found numerous flint tools that dated to various periods.
 He identified a Heavy Neolithic assemblage of the Qaraoun culture that consisted of chisels, axes cores and other debris.

 Majdal Anjar II or Tell Majdal Anjar is 2 km north of the village near the road.
-Lorraine Copeland commented that "sackfulls" of neolithic flints could be recovered from the area when she visited, including large cutting tools.
-The tell shows considerable deposits with finds consisting of pottery sherds, flints and part of a stoneware bowl.
+Lorraine Copeland commented that "sackfulls" of Neolithic flints could be recovered from the area when she visited, including large cutting tools.
+The tell shows deposits with finds consisting of pottery sherds, flints and part of a stoneware bowl.
 Also found were scapers, burins, trapezoidal axes and segmented sickles with fine denticulation.
 Pottery was both fine and coarse featuring red washing, burnishing and incisions.
-Finds were similar to middle neolithic levels of Byblos and Ard Tlaili.
+Finds were similar to middle Neolithic levels of Byblos and Ard Tlaili.